alexdlaird/air-quality-bot/README.md

 }
 ```

 Create a DynamoDB table with a partition key of `PartitionKey`.
+Optionally, enable
+TTL on the table and tell it to use the `TTL` field.

 Install and configure the [AWS CLI](https://docs.aws.amazon.com/lambda/latest/dg/setup-awscli.html).